Sox Appeal warms Texoma toes

 - STAR Image Dentistry at 2200 Kell W Blvd, Wichita Falls, TX 76309

 While we welcome all types of socks in our donation boxes, crew socks are especially appreciated because the high style helps keep feet warm!
-All donations go towards Wichita Falls Faith Mission.
+All donations go toward Wichita Falls Faith Mission.

 Copyright 2021 KAUZ.
 All rights reserved.